 Regular class attendance is required.
-The instructor of each class announces at the beginning of the course policies regarding the effect of class attendance on the student's standing in the course.
+At the beginning of the course, the instructor announces policies regarding the effect of class attendance on the student's standing in the course.
 These policies may include dropping a student from the course for nonattendance after a certain number of absences.
 All reasons for absence should be submitted at once to the instructor.